Celebrate Culture & Honor Heritage All Month Long

 Read Books

 Children’s books are an excellent way to introduce cultures, holidays, peoples and experiences that are different than your own.
 Books represent a variety of backgrounds, and for older children, they may launch a deeper discussion.
 Check out “Chinese New Year Colors” for ages 0-3, “Sunday Funday in Koreatown” for ages 3-7 and “Brother’s Keeper” for ages 8-12.
-For older kids and yourself, try the new book, “We Are Here: 30 Inspiring Asian Americans and Pacific Islanders Who Have Shaped the United States,” for profiles of artists, activities, scientists, writers and more.
+For older kids and yourself, try the book, “We Are Here: 30 Inspiring Asian Americans and Pacific Islanders Who Have Shaped the United States,” for profiles of artists, activities, scientists, writers and more.

 Watch Movies and Shows